About Us (mostly about Bill)

 Building a COOT A amphibian aircraft became Bill's next great passion.
 The flying boat was finished in 2012 and Bill needed to complete his floating hull endorsement before he was permitted to test fly the COOT.
 Test flying the COOT was limited to 15 hours before it proved unsatisfactory, too big and under powered tail heavy time to move on.
 As it happened another project was to hand, an Osprey 2 another amphibian it had been started in 1978 and begged for Bill to finish.

 Becoming Healthy continued to go from strength to strength for a brief time it was housed in a warehouse in Laurieton then to the shed on our 3 acres on Queens Lake.
 Finally when the move to Lake Macquarie happened in 2014 Becoming Healthy was sold, the Osprey moved to Toronto and then to a hangar at Maitland Aerodrome.
+After the Osprey crash in early 2020 the hangar was sold.

 Since moving to Toronto Bill has launched into membership of the Lake Macquarie Classic Boat Association at Rathmines.
 Rathmines was an RAAF Seaplane Base during World War 2, Bill also joined the Seaplane Pilots Association Australia SPAA, Royal Newcastle Aero Club, Royal Motor Yacht Club Toronto and Central Coast Aero Club at Warnervale.